sourcegraph/about/content/blogposts/2024/sourcegraph-release-august-2024.md

 />
 <br />

 Prompts are releasing for VS Code today and will be coming to JetBrains IDEs soon.
-Please read our announcement [INSERT BLOG LINK HERE] of prompts to learn more about its capabilities and eventual replacement for commands.
+Please read our [announcement of prompts](https://sourcegraph.com/blog/cody-vscode-1-30-0-release) to learn more about its capabilities and eventual replacement for commands.
 <br />

 ## Enterprise model selection (EAP)